 NASCAR Racing Game

-One of the primary reasons for creating your own NASCAR fantasy league, or any fantasy league really, is that you can customize it anyway you want.
-Typically fantasy leagues have a commissioner who oversees the day to day operations of the league, just like a professional sport.
-The commissioner will pre-determine the amount of people allowed to participate in the league, the amount of fantasy drivers each person can pick, how points are awarded, etc.
+One of the primary reasons for creating your own NASCAR fantasy league, or any fantasy league really, is that you can customize it any way you want.
+Typically, fantasy leagues have a commissioner who oversees the day-to-day operations of the league, just like a professional sport.
+The commissioner will pre-determine the number of people allowed to participate in the league, the number of fantasy drivers each person can pick, how points are awarded, etc.

-A Fantasy NASCAR league is operated a little bit differently than the other fantasy leagues like baseball and football.
-Since you only have forty-three drivers to choose from drivers can usually be selected by more than one player.
-In the other fantasy leagues I mentioned once a player is drafted that player cannot be selected by anyone else.
+A fantasy NASCAR league is operated a little bit differently than the other fantasy leagues like baseball and football.
+Since you only have 43 drivers to choose from, drivers can usually be selected by more than one player.
+In the other fantasy leagues, I mentioned once a player is drafted that player cannot be selected by anyone else.

 NASCAR Fantasy Picks

-As I mentioned earlier a fantasy NASCAR league isn’t run the same way as other fantasy leagues.
-Sure there is still strategy in which driver you are going to select for each race but luck plays a major role as well.
-How many times have you seen a guy absolutely dominate a race to only blow a tire in the final laps or get wrecked by someone when a victory seemed inevitable?
-I know luck plays a role in the other fantasy leagues too when it comes to things like injuries but NASCAR is really unpredictable.
+As I mentioned earlier, a fantasy NASCAR league isn’t run the same way as other fantasy leagues.
+Sure, there is still strategy in driver selection for each race, but luck plays a major role as well.
+How many times have you seen a guy absolutely dominate a race, only to blow a tire in the final laps or get wrecked by someone when a victory seemed inevitable?
+I know luck plays a role in the other fantasy leagues when it comes to things like injuries, but NASCAR is really unpredictable.

 I believe it is unpredictable because there are so many factors in selecting a driver that you feel will do well in a race.
-Some research might be called for to see how a driver does at the upcoming racetrack, because some drivers do better at the short tracks or a road course than another.
-You might also decide to select a driver because he is just doing very well in the last few races; however you go about picking your drivers you will want to have a reasonable idea of how they might do in the race.
+Some research might be called for to see how a driver does at the upcoming racetrack, because some drivers do better than others at the short tracks or a road course.
+You might also decide to select a driver because he is just doing very well in the last few races; however, you go about picking your drivers you will want to have a reasonable idea of how they might do in the race.

 FoxSports.com has a similar configuration to the Yahoo! league but here you have to pick five drivers for each race.
 There are no backup drivers, just the five guys you pick.
 You also have to appoint a captain out of the five; the captain will actually earn you double on points because they are your captain.

-To prevent people from just picking the top five drivers in the league and just leaving their fantasy team you can only use one driver four times before they cannot accrue points for you anymore.
+To prevent people from just picking the top five drivers in the league and just leaving their fantasy team, you can only use one driver four times before they cannot accrue points for you anymore.
 This is a good rule that makes you really think when you want to use those top drivers.
 The schedule is also split into three different segments of a set number of races.
-In each segment the four race maximum rule applies.
-Once a new segment starts the number if races used for a driver resets back to zero for each driver.
+In each segment, the four-race maximum rule applies.
+Once a new segment starts the number of races used for a driver resets back to zero for each driver.

-The NASCAR.com league is more of a head to head matchup instead of trying to select a winner or a driver who will finish well in a race.
-Basically you are given a head to head matchup between two drivers that the website selects.
-There are ten of these matchups that you have to pick which driver will finish higher that the other one.
-To add another wrinkle to the selection process is that you have to rank your selections based on your confidence level.
-The higher you rank a matchup the more confidence you are exhibiting in your choice.
-If you are uncertain about a pick you give it a lower ranking informing the site of your uncertainty.
+The NASCAR.com league is more of a head-to-head matchup instead of trying to select a winner or a driver who will finish well in a race.
+Basically you are given a head-to-head matchup between two drivers that the website selects.
+There are 10 of these matchups that you have to pick which driver will finish higher than the other one.
+Another wrinkle in the selection process is that you have to rank your selections based on your confidence level.
+The higher you rank a matchup, the more confidence you are exhibiting in your choice.
+If you are uncertain about a pick, you give it a lower ranking informing the site of your uncertainty.
 Bonus points are awarded based on the hierarchy of your selections.

 Why would you create your own league?
-The short answer is for the control.
-If you join one of the leagues available online you are at the mercy of their rules.
-If you create a league yourself you get free reign to alter the system anyway you want to.
-You can still get your friends to participate with you but you get the flexibility to modify things the way you would like them to be operated.
-If you do not agree 100% with the ways either of the two sites noted above have their league’s configured, change them.
+The short answer is for control.
+If you join one of the leagues available online, you are at the mercy of their rules.
+If you create a league yourself, you get free rein to alter the system any way you want.
+You can still get your friends to participate, but you get the flexibility to modify things the way you would like them to be operated.
+If you do not agree 100% with the ways either of the sites noted above have their leagues configured, change them.
 Remember you are the boss, and you call the shots, so change something that you do not like.

 I have created fantasy leagues for fantasy baseball and football and I have to tell you it has always been very enjoyable.
 We usually up the point system so everyone gets a bunch of points, just because it is more fun to see those crazy fantasy numbers pile up.